3 Reasons Why Anger Is So Hard for You

 Maya is a music therapist and psychotherapist in NYC and online throughout New York State.

-She specializes in helping women with anxiety, childhood/intergenerational trauma and those who are highly sensitive (HSP) feel good enough, learn how to express their feelings without overwhelm, and show up in calm and confident ways in their work and relationships.
+She specializes in helping women with anxiety, childhood/intergenerational trauma and those who are highly sensitive (HSP) feel good enough, learn how to express their feelings (including anger) without overwhelm, and show up in calm and confident ways in their work and relationships.

 If you’re interested in working with Maya, you can learn more here or schedule your free therapy intro call here.